hslam/rpc/README.md

 9 * 2 = 18
 ```
 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ### Authors
-rpc was written by Mort Huang.
+rpc was written by Meng Huang.